ICPI/DIV/StyleGuide/ICPI_Style_Guide.md

   - **COLOR** - Another important feature of this graph is that it uses colors strategically.
-Rather than color all the bars the same or paint a rainbow with them, the graph above uses a dark color for Site B to highlight it and draw empahsis.
+Rather than color all the bars the same or paint a rainbow with them, the graph above uses a dark color for Site B to highlight it and draw emphasis.
 Use color sparingly; it should be used to convey a message.

-  - **GRIDLINES** - Gridlines often get lumped into the chart junk category, i.e. they detract from the purpose of the graph.
-Gridline can help where strategically added, like making it easier to read.
-    Gridlines should be made a light shade of gray and used sparingly.
+  - **GRIDLINES** - Grid lines often get lumped into the chart junk category, i.e. they detract from the purpose of the graph.
+Grid lines can help where strategically added, like making it easier to read.
+Grid lines should be made a light shade of gray and used sparingly.

   - **TICK MARKS AND AXIS LINES** - Tick marks are a feature often included by default, but do not serve a purpose and fall into the